 Safety is a good thing.
 But sometimes things we do in the name of safety create more hazards.
 Flame retardants are intended to slow the spread of a fire and allow for additional escape time.
 They began to be used extensively in all kinds of products in the 1970s to meet flammability standards set to increase public safety.
-With growing awareness of the health risks associated with many of the chemicals, some regulations changed.
+With growing awareness of the health risks associated with many of the chemicals, some regulations have changed.
 But harmful flame retardants are still everywhere, and they really shouldn’t be.

 What Are Flame Retardants?